msallin/SQLiteCodeFirst/README.md

 ```

 Notice that the `SqliteDropCreateDatabaseWhenModelChanges<>` initializer will create a additional table in your database.
 This table is used to store some information to detect model changes.
-If you want to use a own entity/table you can implement the
+If you want to use an own entity/table you have to implement the
-`IHistory` interface and pass the type of your entity as parameter in the to the constructor from the initializer.
+`IHistory` interface and pass the type of your entity as parameter to the constructor of the initializer.

 In a more advanced scenario, you may want to populate some core- or test-data after the database was created.
 To do this, inherit from `SqliteDropCreateDatabaseAlways<>`, `SqliteCreateDatabaseIfNotExists<>` or `SqliteDropCreateDatabaseWhenModelChanges<>` and override the `Seed(MyDbContext context)` function.
-This function will be called in a transaction once the database was created.
+This function will be called in a transaction, once the database was created.
 This function is only executed if a new database was successfully created.

 ```csharp
 public class MyDbContextInitializer : SqliteDropCreateDatabaseAlways<MyDbContext>